apache/gravitino/docs/how-to-build.md

 + Gravitino uses the Gradle Java Toolchain to detect and manage JDK versions, it checks the installed JDK by running the `./gradlew javaToolchains` command.
 See [Gradle Java Toolchain](https://docs.gradle.org/current/userguide/toolchains.html#sec:java_toolchain).
 + Gravitino excludes all Docker-related tests by default.
-To run integration tests, make sure you have installed Docker in your environment and set `skipDockerDependentTests=false` in the `gradle.properties` file(or use `-PskipDockerDependentTests=false` in the command).
+To run integration tests, make sure you have installed Docker in your environment and set `skipDockerTests=false` in the `gradle.properties` file(or use `-PskipDockerTests=false` in the command).
 Otherwise, some Docker-related tests may not execute.
 + macOS uses `docker-connector` to make the Gravitino Trino connector work with Docker for macOS.
 See [docker-connector](https://github.com/wenjunxiao/mac-docker-connector), `$GRAVITINO_HOME/dev/docker/tools/mac-docker-connector.sh`, and
   `$GRAVITINO_HOME/dev/docker/tools/README.md` for more details.